This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 10. Eat at Regiacorte

 Regiacorte is a beautiful restaurant overlooking the Sassi di Matera.
 It also overlooks the valleys with the cave dwellings making it the ideal setting for a romantic night in Matera.
-The food here is absolutely incredible and they can also cater to vegans and vegetarians which can be rare to find in Italy.
+The food here is absolutely incredible.
+Best of all, they can also cater to vegans and vegetarians which can be rare to find in Italy.

 The restaurant is not too large, and the best views can be found on the terrace, so I highly recommend booking a spot well in advance.
 In the summer, the sun sets right behind the Sassi, so the perfect time to come here would be for a sunset meal.